Pandora and the Flying Dutchman (1951) - full transcript

 Stephen doesn't realize it,

-but when he recovered his car
+but when he recovered his car,

-I felt that he had set me free.
+I felt that he'd set me free.

 And you, what would you give up?